CarolinaLag/Graphic-Interface-Project/README.md

 # Graphical Interface Design

-_A graphical interface design assignment to follow the graphical guidelines of Folksam and create a campaign page for the summer_
+_A graphical interface design assignment to follow the graphical guidelines and create a campaign page for Folksam_

 Examples of functionality/description of the page/design is: